Wang Yu (lawyer): Career

 Wang is a lawyer with the Fengrui law firm in Beijing.
 That law firm has been targeted by the government in its crackdown, which arrested two lawyers and one intern there in addition to Wang and her husband, Bao Longjun.
 Late in 2016, Chinese authorities released Wang Yu on bail after she was almost certainly coerced to give a televised confession in which she denounced her colleagues and suggested that her human rights work was the result of foreign activists out to smear China.
-“I won't be used by them anymore,” Ms. Wang said in a video published on a Communist Party news site.
+"I won't be used by them anymore", Wang said in a video published on a Communist Party news site.
 Her confession followed a pattern similar to those given to Chinese authorities by other lawyers, publishers and human rights activists.
 Friends said that although released from detention, Wang would still remain under surveillance by Chinese authorities for years and would not be free to come and go as she pleases.

 Before her conversion to a human rights lawyer, Wang Yu was a business and commercial lawyer until an incident at a Tianjin train station in 2008.
 At that time she got into an argument with rail employees because she was denied entry onto a train even though she had a ticket.
-In a bizarre turn of events, she was charged with "intentional assault" and was imprisoned for more than 2 years.
+In a bizarre turn of events, she was charged with "intentional assault" and was imprisoned for more than two years.
 While in prison, she learned how prisoners were mistreated and tortured.
 When she was released in 2011, her conversion to a human rights lawyer was complete.